 Apply any expected changes into your routine before the baby is born.
 This premature change in routine will help to prevent your dog from associating possibly stressful changes with the new baby.
 You can even go as far as carrying around a baby doll and role playing certain baby care tasks (such as feeding, diaper changes etc) with your dog present.
 Use a reward based system in order to train your dog how to behave properly in these new situations.

-If you have any doubts or concerns regarding your dog’s behaviour, you can consider contacting a behavioural specialist.
+If you have any doubts or concerns regarding your dog’s behavior, you can consider contacting a behavioral specialist.
 This person can help to professionally evaluate your dog’s behaviours, and practice training techniques which could make valuable improvements to even the gentlest of dogs.
 If you are unsure how to find a behavioral specialist, you can ask your veterinarian or contact us at the Lansdowne Animal Hospital for some great advice!

 6/When Baby is born: